kolkhis/tech-notes/ato/cls/index.md

 ---

-The CLS was a fantasic event, a bazaar for exchanging knowledge, ideas, and experience.
+The CLS was a fantasic event -- an open bazaar for exchanging knowledge, ideas, and experience.

 ## When I arrived...